rdonka/PASTa/docs/userguide/datapreparation.md

 When the raw data is extracted, clipping will be applied by default.
 This removes the first and last 5 seconds of the session to remove large fluctuations in output signal that occur when the hardware is turned on and off.
 The number of seconds clipped can be adjusted by overriding the default.

 Multiple options are available to extract the data, and should be used depending on the method by which the data was collected, both documented in detail below.
 Several customized functions are available to extract and format the data for easy processing and analysis.
 Data collected with TDT can be extracted with custom functions.
 For all other systems, utilize the generic csv format.

-If data were collected with TDT's Synapse, use the function _loadTDTdata_.
-If data were collected with other systems, use the generic format and load function _loadCSVdata_.

-### Set up inputs
-Regardless of which extract function you use, the required inputs are the same.
+The required inputs are the same for all extract data functions.

-#### REQUIRED INPUTS
+__REQUIRED INPUTS:__
 - __rawfolderpaths:__ A string array containing the full paths to the folder locations of raw data to be extracted for each session.
 This should be formatted as a single column with each full path in a separate row.
 This is easy to create from the experiment key (see below for an example).

 - __extractedfolderpaths:__ A string array containing the full paths to the folder locations where extracted data should be saved for each session (including the individual session name).
 As with the rawfolderpaths, this should be formatted as a single column with each full path in a separate row and can easily be created from the experiment key (see below for an example).